-- (r) Leave of absence on sick leave or carer's leave with pay may be granted subject to available credits: - on production of satisfactory medical evidence (or if not reasonably practicable, a statutory declaration); - without production of a medical certificate, to the extent of 5 days for sick leave and 5 days for carer's leave in any year.
-In both cases, no more than 3 consecutive days may be taken without a medical certificate. - (s) Where practicable, an officer must give notice prior to the absence of the intention to take sick/carer's leave or otherwise notify of such absence at the first opportunity on the day of absence. - (t) Sick/carer's leave will not be deducted in respect to a public holiday that the officer would otherwise have observed.

-- (u) Sick leave without pay may be granted where paid sick leave credits are exhausted.
-However sick leave without pay will not count as service. - (v) An officer who is medically unfit for duty or is required to care for a member of their family or household for one day or longer while on recreation leave or long service leave and who produces satisfactory medical evidence, may be granted sick/carer's leave.
+- (s) Sick leave or carer's leave with pay shall be granted subject to available credits: - on production of satisfactory medical evidence (or if not reasonably practicable, a statutory declaration); - without production of a medical certificate, to the extent of five days for sick leave and 5 days for carer's leave in any year.
+In both cases, no more than three consecutive days may be taken without a medical certificate. - (t) Where practicable, an officer must give notice prior to the absence of the intention to take sick/carer's leave or otherwise notify of such absence at the first opportunity on the day of absence. - (u) Sick/carer's leave will not be deducted in respect to a public holiday that the officer would otherwise have observed. - (v) An officer who is medically unfit for duty or is required to care for a member of their family or household for one day or longer while on recreation leave or long service leave and who applies for sick/carer's leave, shall be granted leave subject to satisfactory medical evidence being provided as soon as reasonably practicable.
 Recreation leave or long service leave will be re-credited to the extent of any sick/carer's leave granted.